homebrewing/brauhausjs/README.md

 Brauhaus.Recipe
 ---------------
 A beer recipe, containing ingredients like fermentables, spices, and yeast.
 Calculations can be made for bitterness, alcohol content, color, and more.
 Many values are unset by default and will be calculated when the `Recipe.prototype.calculate()` method is called.
+The `brewDayDuration` is unset until the `Recipe.prototype.timeline()` method is called.

 | Property        | Type   | Default            | Description                                  |
 | --------------- | ------ | ------------------ | -------------------------------------------- |